strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/azure.md

 For Azure managed databases you can use the following:

-- Azure Cosmos DB (Not officially supported, but has an option for MongoDB based API)
 - Azure Database for MySQL
 - Azure Database for PostgreSQL
 - Azure Database for MariaDB

 Likewise you can use any of the following installed locally on the virtual machine:

-- MongoDB >= 3.6
 - MySQL >= 5.6
 - MariaDB >= 10.1
 - PostgreSQL >= 10